year end bookkeeping

 • Cash flow feels like a mystery: You can’t clearly explain why your cash balance rises or drops each month.

-• Tax preparation catches you off guard: You scramble to pull documents together because your records aren’t maintained through the year.
+• Tax preparation catches you off guard: You scramble to pull documents together because your records aren’t maintained throughout the year.

 • Bills and invoices slip through the cracks: Payments go out late or clients get invoices much later than they should.